2x254/TangleBlockchain/README.md

 # TangleBlockchain
-This work is part of the end-of-study project to obtain a master's degree in software engineering research from the Higher Institute of Computer Science and Mathematics of Monastir (ISIMM).

 This platform combine tow different technology Tangle ledger and  Blockchain ledger. using connector that works as gateway.
 It' s transfert data  issued  from  Tangle node to Blockchain node
 To download Blockchain node you should use Geth node as software this is the link : https://geth.ethereum.org/downloads/ For data test i used  DS18B20 as sensor you need to dowload file named ConfigrableFirmata to be able to use the sensor.
 This is the link : https://github.com/firmata/ConfigurableFirmata